better-internet/radworks-docs/docs/understanding-radicle/faq.md

 To join our Matrix chat with an account from another Matrix server, you can use this [direct invite link][mc] to join #general.

+## Can I run Radicle as a daemon?
+While technically possible we haven't bundled it yet in a convenient package for anyone to run in the background.
+We are working hard to change that and help people operate Radicle peers in many different ways.
+Should you be keen to have it as a daemon right, check out how the [seed][si[ is implemented and try to run your own.

 [ar]: using-radicle/tracking-and-viewing.md
 [cp]: using-radicle/creating-projects.md
 [ov]: using-radicle/overview.md